AntiqueSounds/Tandem-Badge/README.md

 Time is displayed at the bottom.
 The wifi is then disconnected.
 Time is maintained inside the device and is updated every minute.
 The Wifi is connected every hour to refresh and sync for clock float.

 ### Sleep logic:
-A timer is set that is a reflection of the timeout request in the Sleep timet parameter value.
-This paramter is in minutes.
+A timer is set that is a reflection of the timeout request in the Sleep time parameter value.
+This parameter is represented in minutes.
-So, for example, if the timer is set for 15 minutes, then after 15 minutes with no switch being changed, the device will "sleep".
+For example, if the timer is set for 15 minutes, then after 15 minutes with no switch being changed, the device will "sleep".
 "Sleeping" is not sleeping the processor.
 The processor still needs to watch the switches.
-However, for practical purposes llittle power is used.
+However, for practical purposes little power is used.
 While sleeping no LEDS show and no Wifi is used.
 Most of the power is being reserved.

 Time logic: